elgw/deconwolf/README.md

    tiling.
 That makes it possible to deconvolve large images on small machines.
  - It can make use of all precious cores of your "big" machine since the critical parts run on separate threads (as many as you would like).
  - Deconwolf is tiny!
-It could even fit on a floppy drive (if you are fortunate enough to own one of those antiquities).
+The binaries could even fit on a floppy drive (if you are fortunate enough to own one of those antiquities).

 Except for this README there is also a short [manual](USAGE.md),